 You should consider all safety risks before performing any basic maintenance or repair on your car.
 First, make sure that small children are in a safe area away from the engine while you are establishing how to jump a dead car battery.
 Take a moment to read the manual of your car.
 Some vehicles require extra steps in order to have a successful jump.
 If you’re unsure of what to do, contact your local Meineke Car Care Center for advice.
 Assuming that your car will permit a jump, you should be careful to prevent dangerous electric shocks.
 When you handle the jumper cables, be aware that their function is to transmit electrical current from one car to another.
 Once one end of the jumper cables is connected to a car, do not touch the metal clamps to anything but the appropriate target.
 It’s also recommended that you wear a pair of protective glasses in case sparks go flying into the air.

-Set down the jumper cables on the ground, making sure the clamps do not touch each other
+Both cars should be turned off, with keys removed.
+Set down the jumper cables on the ground, making sure the clamps do not touch each other.

 Now, begin attaching the jumper cables: